tryptech/tryptech.github.io/_posts/2024-06-26-space-lady.md

 # June 2024
 The second and third ZSS Art+ post go out.
 What a time gap, huh?

 As of writing, I don't think anyone has anything bad to say about the new ZSS.
 At least publicly.
 Reception is good.
-All that's left is to write up the devlog.
+All that's left is to wrap up the devlog.

 ---

 If you made it this far, I thank you for taking the time to follow my loss of sanity as I get hyperfixated on and then get annoyed and frustrated on the hyperfixation of a certain alien-hybrid space lady.
+The process should be a lot easier from this point on and I have plenty of magic numbers to make the end result run well on console.

+See you next mission.

 Dolphin Download | Wii Download